-And finally on this list of place to visit on a Phoenix to Grand Canyon road trip comes Sunset Crater National Monument, a beautiful dormant cinder cone volcano that lies just outside of the Flagstaff city limits.
+And finally on this list of places to visit on a Phoenix to Grand Canyon road trip comes Sunset Crater National Monument, a beautiful dormant cinder cone volcano that lies just outside of the Flagstaff city limits.

 While you’re sure to get your fill of amazing natural scenery at the Grand Canyon, you really would be remiss if you didn’t take the time to detour slightly and explore this area.

 Take the time to explore the visitor’s centre to get to know a bit more about the history of this cinder cone and make sure to go on the short hike around the perimeter of the volcano.
 Keep in mind that due to conservation efforts, it is not possible to hike to the summit of the volcano.

 Where to Stay on the Phoenix to Grand Canyon Drive

 You can make a few of the stops on the way to Sedona, spend a day or two in the city itself, before heading on to Flagstaff and up to the Canyon.

 Where to Stay in Sedona

 A Sunset Chateau — If you are looking for a luxury escape, then this luxury bed & breakfast is the ideal place to stay in Sedona.
 Located close to hiking trails and the shops and restaurants of the city centre, they have a number of great amenities and a great breakfast included in the room rate.
 Click here to see their availability

 Private Vacation Rental – This is a great option in Sedona or really anywhere on the drive from Phoenix to Grand Canyon.
 There are a number of places to choose from such as this lovely private cottage near all the hiking trails.
 Click here to browse the best private rentals in Sedona.

 Not quite what you’re looking for?
 Click here to browse other hotels in Sedona